CJAZLYN/JazlynC-Portfolio/about.md

 # Professional Profile

-I am a Cybersecurity Engineer graduating from Indiana Tech in May 2026.
+I am a Cybersecurity graduating from Indiana Tech in May 2026.
 My career is built on the intersection of technical security hardening and organizational governance.
 I specialize in translating complex risk vectors into actionable professional strategies.

 ---